What is a penetration testing tool?

 Penetration testing tools try to exploit vulnerabilities using proven attack methods, allowing you to see how your defenses perform and to identify any gaps or misconfigurations.
 A robust security program can't operate on good practices and faith alone—you need to test and exercise your defenses to ensure they're up to the task.
-The best way to do this is by simulating real-world attacks.
+Penetration testing tools work best when combined with proactive techniques like threat modeling to anticipate attacker tactics and plan for potential weak points.

 The availability of penetration testing tools, both open source and paid, lowers the barrier for testing and means you can find the best in-house tool for your abilities without having to rely on pricey, infrequent third-party tests to assess the strength of your security programs.